joshmelnykcroft/PicoGK-Fasteners/README.md

 > Fastener oMyBasicFastener = new( // list inputs here)

-This is not a accurate representation of a fastener you'd by off the shelf, but should be close enough for you to carry on with your  project.
+This is not a accurate representation of a fastener you'd buy off the shelf, but should be close enough for you to carry on with your  project.

 The second constructor creates a more accurate representation of your fastener based on measurements you provide.

+> Fastener oMyDefinedFastener = new(
-> Fastener oMy// list inputs here
+// list inputs here)

-## Still To Do
+Once you have your fastener defined, you can call one of the following methods to create a variety of voxel objects that you can add or subtract to your project.

+#### Fasteners

+- .ScrewBasic
+- .ScrewThreaded
+- .Nut
+- .Washer
+- .Stack

+#### Holes

+.HoleThreaded
+.HoleClearance
+.HoleBasic
+.HoleCounterbored
+.HoleCountersunk
+.Tapdrill

+## Roadmap to release 1.0

 - [] Impliment some sort of BOM export
 - [] Add an offset to countersunk holes so that screw heads can sit below the surface